-The pest risk assessments identified the quarantine pests listed in Table 5.1 as having an as having an unrestricted risk level that does not achieve the ALOP for Australia.
-Therefore, phytosanitary measures are required to manage the risks posed by these pests.
+The pest risk assessments identified the quarantine pests listed in Table 5.1 as having an unrestricted risk level that does not achieve the ALOP for Australia.
+Therefore, risk management measures are required to manage the risks posed by these pests and the recommended measures are also listed in Table 5.1.